Mariah Carey’s NYE hot tea is the first meme of 2018

 “They told me there would be tea,” she said, looking perplexed.
 Despite the hellish cold of the evening, there was not.

 “Oh, it’s a disaster.
-Okay, well, we’ll just have to rough it.
+Okay, well, will just have to rough it.
 I’m going to be like everybody else, with no hot tea.”

 The word iconic gets thrown around a lot, but really.
 Hot tea.
 The most blasé “disaster” ever uttered.
 Being like EVERYBODY ELSE.